 Return to Work / Stay at Work

-The timely return of injured employees to productive roles in the Texas workforce is one of the key components of Texas Department of Insurance, Division of Workers' Compensation's (TDI-DWC's) mission.
-Return to work is a responsibility shared by employers, employees, health care providers, insurance carriers and TDI-DWC.
+The timely return of injured employees to productive roles in the Texas workforce is one of the key components of the Division of Workers' Compensation's (DWC's) mission.
+Return to work is a responsibility shared by employers, employees, health care providers, insurance carriers and the DWC.

 The longer an employee is away from work after an injury, the harder it is for him or her to get back to work at all; and the longer an employee is away from work, the higher are the employer's workers' compensation costs and related business costs.